 Jonathan Meades is a writer, journalist, essayist, film-maker.
-His books include three works of fiction - Filthy English, Pompey and The Fowler Family Business - and several anthologies including the recently published Museum Without Walls.
-He is currently working on a book entitled An Encyclopaedia of Myself won Best Memoir in the Spear's Book Awards 2014 and was shortlisted for the 2015 Pen Ackerley Prize.
+His books include three works of fiction - Filthy English, Pompey and The Fowler Family Business - and several collections including Museum Without Walls, which received 13 nominations as a book of the year in 2012.
+An Encyclopaedia of Myself won Best Memoir in the Spear's Book Awards 2014 and was shortlisted for the 2015 Pen Ackerley Prize.
 His first and only cookbook, The Plagiarist in the Kitchen, was published in 2017.

-He has written and performed in more than 50 television shows on predominantly topographical subjects such as shacks, garden cities, megastructures, buildings associated with vertigo, beer, pigs, and the architecture of Hitler, Stalin, Mussolini and Franco.
+Meades has written and performed in more than 60 television shows on predominantly topographical subjects such as shacks, garden cities, megastructures, buildings associated with vertigo, beer, pigs, and the architecture of Hitler, Stalin, Mussolini and Franco.
 Some of his films, which have been described by The Guardian as 'blisteringly brutal, clever and hilarious', are available on The Jonathan Meades Collection DVD.
-His latest film, The Joy of Essex, was shown on BBC4 in January 2013.

 'Meades's documentaries have for years been the best history programmes on television...
 A marriage of Borges, Betjeman and Bronowski.'
 Paul Lay, Editor, History Today